 A claim that includes vague or equivocal forms of wording which leave the reader in doubt as to the scope of a feature should be objected to for lack of clarity.
 A claim should not use a relative or similar term such as “thin”, “wide” or “strong” unless the term has a well-recognized meaning in the particular art, for example “high-frequency” in relation to an amplifier, and this is the meaning intended.
 If a term of degree appears in a claim, the examiner should determine whether one skilled in the art would be apprised of the meaning of the term either by a disclosure of a standard for measuring that degree in the description or in view of the prior art and state of the art.
 It may be appropriate to invite the applicant to either define or excise the term if he could do so without extending the subject matter beyond the content of the application as filed in contravention of Article 19(2) or 34(2)(b).
 An applicant cannot rely on an unclear term to distinguish the claimed invention from the prior art.

 The area defined by the claims must be as precise as the invention allows.
 As a general rule, claims which attempt to define the invention, or a feature thereof, by a result to be achieved should be objected to as lacking clarity.
 Objection may also be raised under lack of support where the claimed scope is broader than what the description enables.
 However, no objection should be raised if the invention can only be defined in such terms and if the result is one which can be achieved without undue experimentation (see paragraph 5.46), for example, directly and positively verified by tests or procedures adequately specified in the description and involving nothing more than trial and error.
-For example, the invention may relate to an ashtray in which a smouldering cigarette end will be automatically extinguished due to the shape and relative dimensions of the ashtray.
+For example, the invention may relate to an ashtray in which a smoldering cigarette end will be automatically extinguished due to the shape and relative dimensions of the ashtray.
 The latter may vary considerably in a manner difficult to define whilst still providing the desired effect.
 So long as the claim specifies the construction and shape of the ashtray as clearly as possible, it may define the relative dimensions by reference to the result to be achieved without being objected to for lack of clarity, provided that the description includes adequate directions to enable the reader to determine the required dimensions by routine test procedures.

 Where the invention relates to a product, it may be defined in a claim in various ways, viz., by a chemical formula, as a product of a process or by its parameters.
 Definition of a product solely by its parameters may be appropriate in those cases where the invention cannot be adequately defined in any other way, provided that those parameters can be clearly and reliably determined either by indications in the description or by objective procedures which are recognized in the art.
 The same applies to a process related feature which is defined by parameters.
 This can arise, for example, in the case of macromolecular chains.
-Cases in which non-art recognized parameters are employed, or a non-accessible apparatus for measuring the parameter(s) is used, may be objectionable on grounds of lack of clarity.
+Cases in which non-art recognized parameters are employed, or a non-accessible apparatus for measuring the parameters is used, may be objectionable on grounds of lack of clarity.
 The examiner should be aware of the possibility that applicants may attempt to employ unusual parameters to disguise lack of novelty (see paragraph 12.04).